 The Department of Biology and Chemistry at Morehead State University is dedicated to letting you explore your interest in the hard sciences in the most effective way possible through hands-on learning and research opportunities.
 Faculty members will know you by name thanks to our small class sizes, and will provide you with personal, one-on-one attention.
 In addition, MSU offers numerous resources to help you achieve your personal and academic goals, from personal tutoring to professional academic and career advising.
 After you graduate, you will have the knowledge and practical skills to be successful whether you are pursuing a career or a graduate degree.

 The Department of Biology and Chemistry also has a strong undergraduate research

-The Department also has a strong undergraduate research emphasis.
-Students are able to conduct research ranging from watershed monitoring and assessment to molecular analyses of DNA replication.
-The large majority of students in the Department's research program are MSU Undergraduate Research Fellows, which supports them with a stipend.
-Other students are supported by research grants that have been awarded to faculty members.
-Many of these students conduct research during the summer.
-Our research students present the results of their research at local, regional, and national meetings and frequently win awards for these presentations.
+emphasis.
+You will be able to conduct research ranging from watershed monitoring and assessment to molecular analysis of DNA replication as early as your freshman year.
+The large majority of students in the department's research program are MSU Undergraduate Research Fellows, a program which supports students with a stipend as they work with faculty members on research projects.
+Other students are supported by research grants awarded to faculty members, and many of these students conduct research during the summer.
+You could even have the opportunity to present the results of your research at local, regional and national scientific conferences.